kaw2k/kaw2k.github.com/posts/testing-js.md

 	"urlPath": "posts/",
   "date": "February 10, 2013",
-  "title": "Fast Experimentation with Javascript", "synopsis": "What do you do when you are want of testing snippets of javascript?", "tags": ["testing, javascript"],
+  "title": "Fast Experimentation with Javascript", "synopsis": "What do you do when you are in want of testing snippets of javascript?
+Jump into Chrome's DevTools?
+Perhaps NodeJS repl?
+A HTML playground online?
+JSBin has easily won my affections for exploring javascript.", "tags": ["testing, javascript"],
   "hidden": false
 }